node-red/node-red.github.io/docs/getting-started/first-flow.md

 Double-click on the Function node to bring up the edit dialog.
 Copy the follow code into the function field:

+{% highlight javascript %}
 // Create a Date object from the payload var date = new Date(msg.payload);
 // Change the payload to be a formatted Date string msg.payload = date.toString();
 // Return the message so it can be sent on return msg;
+{% endhighlight %}

 Click Ok to close the edit dialog and then click the deploy button.